Powered by MOMENTUM MEDIA

 On the other side of the coin, investors continued their exit from cash, with holdings falling to their lowest level since the beginning of August.

-“The most notable trend towards the end of the month is a shift from cash and into equities, ostensibly as lower interest rates and policy stimulus moderate recession risks,” Evans said.
+“The most notable trend towards the end of the month is a shift from cash and into equities, ostensibly as lower interest rates and policy stimulus moderate recession risks,” Evans explained.

 However, Evans warned that this positive change in investor sentiment is not without its hurdles.

-“The move back into risk is not without challenges, notably the outcome of the US election and ongoing geopolitical risks, but this notion that policy easing has diminished recession risks is best highlighted by cyclical relative to defensive equity sector flows, which recovered in September to levels last seen in Q1 2023,” he said.
+“The move back into risk is not without challenges, notably the outcome of the US election and on-going geopolitical risks, but this notion that policy easing has diminished recession risks is best highlighted by cyclical relative to defensive equity sector flows, which recovered in September to levels last seen in Q1 2023,” he explained.

 “This has cascaded more broadly in the region: all Asian emerging currencies bar the CNY sit on top quartile positioning levels, an indication of bullish bets on regional FX on expectations of further Fed easing and a softer USD.”